acatal3/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> Pyhton lists and tuples are similar in that they both contain a sequence of items (integers, string values, etc.) The main difference between lists and tuples is that lists are mutable and tuples are not.
+>> Pyhton lists and tuples are similar in that they both contain a sequence of data (integers, string values, variables etc.) The main difference between lists and tuples is that lists are mutable and tuples are not.
 Because of this difference, tuples function as keys in a dictionary.

 ---